 Regardless of your state’s law, it is important to wear a helmet at all times – it could prevent a serious head injury or save your life.
 The NHTSA estimates that helmets saved the lives of 1,870 motorcyclists in 2017.
 750 more lives could have been saved if all motorcyclists had worn helmets.

-You, a friend or family member has been seriously injured in a motorcycle accident and are deciding whether to file a lawsuit to recover damages.
+You, a friend, or a family member have been seriously injured in a motorcycle accident and are deciding whether to file a lawsuit to recover damages.
 But, you may be wondering how much you could really receive.
 Frankly, it is a difficult question to answer because each case is dependent on its individual circumstances.
 But, here is what to consider:

 Unlike other motor vehicle accidents, product liability is more common among motorcycle accidents.
 An issue with design or performance in a vehicle likely just means that it needs to go to a shop, but for motorcycles, there are serious consequences.
 If your motorcycle wreck was due to a malfunction in your bike, you may be entitled to compensation from the manufacturer.

 As mentioned above, if you were partially at fault for the accident, your ability to recover compensation may be reduced.
 For example, when determining liability, it is decided that you were 10% at fault for the accident because of your failure to reduce speed on a curve.
 However, the other vehicle crossed the dividing line and hit your motorcycle, meaning they were 90% at fault.
 When compensation is awarded, it is likely your gross amount will be reduced by 10% per the comparative negligence rule.
 So, if you were awarded $100,000, you will only receive $90,000 because of your partial involvement in the accident.

 Physical, financial, and emotional damages all qualify for compensation.
 In a motorcycle accident lawsuit, damages are generally categorized into two categories:

 Both liability and damage calculation plays a vital role in your motorcycle accident lawsuit.
 The legal industry can be confusing.
 It is important to hire a motorcycle accident lawyer to navigate the intricacies of your case.